One killed, four people injured in shooting late Saturday evening in Paducah

-PADUCAH— A man was killed and four people were injured in a shooting late Saturday evening on Saturday.
+PADUCAH— A man was killed and four people were injured in a shooting late Saturday evening.

 32-year-old Keyshawn Childress of Mounds, IL, was pronounced dead early Sunday morning at Vanderbilt University Medical Center in Nashville.